kashyapSanjai/namaste-react/notes/episode5.md

-React Hooks - normal javascript function which is utility functon which gives some utility Rendering-  whenever a state variable update react re-render our component
+React Hooks - normal javascript utility function which is utility functon which gives some utility Rendering-  whenever a state variable update react re-render our component

 Reconciliation aka react fiber - came in react 16th this algo new algo come up its a new way to find diff and updating a dom